In this document we show how to add internal boundaries and create connections among them in 2D unstructured meshes with oomph-lib

 .
 We can create and add as many internal boundaries as we need for defining our domain, see figure below.

 object allow us to define domains with internal boundaries.
 The internal boundaries are shown in red.
 Notice the connections of the internal boundaries with other boundaries.
 The connections are shown with filled small circles.
+The TriangleMeshOpenCurve

 object allows the creation of complex internal boundaries as a combination of TriangleMeshPolyLine